aitshuber/immunizecc/community.md

         text: >-
           **ADVOCATE**&nbsp;<br>Elected officials influence immunization policy,
           and constituents like you influence elected officials.
-Weigh in on proposals considered at the state capitol.
+Weigh in on proposals considered at the state capitol in Austin.
         image:
           src: /assets/img/COM-ADV.png
           alt: